danilobjr/awesome-dev-tools/README.md

 ### Fonts

 - [Fontsource](https://fontsource.org/) - Fontsource is a collection of open-source fonts that are packaged into individual NPM packages for self-hosting in your web applications

+### Git

+- [gitignore](https://github.com/msfeldstein/gitignore) - Automatically fetch github's excellent .gitignore files for any of your new projects

 ### Icons